jmholleran/cit-129-2019-fall/NBA_FINAL_PROJECT/README.md

 I currently work for a property & casualty insurance company as a Senior Auditor in the western Pennsylvania and northeast Ohio territory.

-My academic and programming goals are mainly professional with an eye towards applying for the MISM/MSIT program at Carnegie Mellon to start in Fall 2020.
+My academic goals are mainly professional with an eye towards applying for the MISM program at Carnegie Mellon to start in Fall 2020.